rogerbarton/vr-modeling/Assets/Scripts/index.md

 - **Testing** - Scripts here are not used but might be of interest to see how the Unity APIs work (particularly the mesh API).

 .. warning::
-   **The C# code documentation is *experimental*.** There is lots of duplication and some parts are hidden.
+   The C# code documentation is *'custom'* made.
 If something is displayed completely incorrectly, please create an issue so it can be fixed.
-However, this is hopefully still useful.
    You can always see the **doxygen** documentation locally or **view the code comments** themselves in the IDE.

 ## Libigl Overview